SSD Optimization Tips for Windows 10 You May Want to Know

-In order to optimize Windows 10 for use with a SSD, you can disable Superfetch, which waste a large amount of time opening and accessing files multiple times. open“services.msc” and then can disable “Superfetch” in the pop-up window.
+To optimize Windows 10 for use with an SSD, you can disable Superfetch, which waste a large amount of time opening and accessing files multiple times. open“services.msc” and then can disable “Superfetch” in the pop-up window.

 The Paging file has a controversial effect depending on how much RAM you have in your computer.
-You can change paging file setting in order to balance performance and wasted space.
+You can change paging file setting to balance performance and wasted space.